mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

 ## Problem

 Development and staging environments often run EC2 instances that are only needed during business hours, yet remain running 24/7, generating unnecessary costs.
-These instances may have long startup times and complex application states that make frequent stopping and starting inefficient, leading to wasted compute resources and inflated AWS bills.
+These instances may have long startup times and complex application states that make frequent stopping and starting inefficient, leading to wasted compute resources and inflated AWS bills that can consume 60-70% of cloud budgets unnecessarily.

 ## Solution

 EC2 hibernation provides a cost-effective solution by preserving the instance's in-memory state while stopping compute charges.
-This approach maintains application context and reduces startup time compared to traditional stop/start operations, enabling significant cost savings for intermittently used workloads while preserving operational efficiency.
+This approach maintains application context and reduces startup time compared to traditional stop/start operations, enabling significant cost savings for intermittently used workloads while preserving operational efficiency and maintaining exact application state.

 ## Architecture Diagram